Topogon: Design

-Topogon lenses have been produced with maximum apertures ranging from f/3.5 to f/15 in various focal lengths.
-According to Richter, the Topogon was developed from the earlier Hypergon.
+According to Richter, the Topogon was developed from the Goerz Hypergon (1900), one of the first super-wide-angle lenses.
+Richter credits the mathematician Emil von Höegh, who had designed the Dagor anastigmat (1892), with designing the Hypergon for Goerz.
 Although the Hypergon covered a wide angle of view (140°) and had good flatness of field and distortion characteristics, the maximum aperture was limited to f/22 to control longitudinal spherical aberration and chromatic aberration.
-A new computation of a "fast" Hypergon was made by limiting the angle of view to 90°, increasing maximum aperture to 6.3.
-The Topogon was then derived from the "fast" Hypergon by adding a second set of strongly curved meniscus elements inboard of the larger spherical elements to correct longitudinal spherical aberration.
+A new computation of a "fast" Hypergon was made by limiting the angle of view to 90°, which allowed an increased maximum aperture of f/6.3.

+The Topogon was derived from the "fast" Hypergon by adding a second, symmetric set of strongly curved meniscus elements inside the larger spherical elements to correct longitudinal spherical aberration.
+The initial design patented by Richter was for a f=66mm f/6.3 lens covering 100°, although the patent also contains two other refinements to the basic design, including one that used parallel elements to minimize vignetting.
+As the name suggests, the Topogon was intended to be used for topographical surveys and photogrammetry.

-The Topogon was later developed into the Pleogon lens by Richter and Friedrich Koch in 1956.
+The Topogon was later developed into the Pleon fisheye lens (1938) and Pleogon lens by Richter and Friedrich Koch in 1956.
+The Pleon was used for aerial surveillance during World War II, and was equipped with a large negative meniscus cemented group ahead of the Topogon core as an early example of an inverted telephoto design; a special projector was required to display an undistorted image.
 The Pleogon, used for photogrammetry, used a cemented achromatic lens just ahead of the central stop and added two meniscus groups on either side to maintain lens symmetry.